 The Psychology Of Bullying: Understanding What's Behind The Bully

 The plights of bullying and experiences which victims of bullying face have gained more and more attention over the past few years.
 This is good because this spotlight encourages people to actively take steps to prevent bullying and help individuals who are targeted.
 However, for as much good as this has done, understanding the psychology of bullying perpetrators is equally important.
 This allows for a closer examination of individuals who mistreat others.
-Furthermore, when the masses understand what's behind the bully, there is potential for even more societal progress, as it pertains to bullying.
+Furthermore, when the masses understand what's behind the bully, there is potential for even more societal progress.

 What Drives Bullies?